7054company/1Plesk/README.md

  ♥Made by developers for the developers and hackers

-# ♥  Plesk license is here
+# ♥  ea7Plesk license is here

 ♥ https://github.com/7054company/plesk-unlimited-license